ziyadm/test-bot-repo/README.md

 TODO: only allow users to send messages in mission channels

+TODO: /stats command for players to see all their stats
+* how many questions
+* progress in evolution

 TODO: update all text / command names to fit one theme:
 * seems like we want some sort of mission/quest based theme

+TODO: time limit for player to submit a mission stage
+* 1 hour per stage, we send our solution for that stage if time runs out

+TODO: time limit for someone to have claimed an unclaimed question
+* 5 minutes

+TODO: time limit for reviewers to review a claimed question
+* 25 minutes per stage

+TODO: tell player to do another training mission while they wait for feedback

 TODO: update time spent with suriels spren typing (when sending player instructions) to a realistic value